-It is actually possible for you to take your energy tariff and account with you to your new property, for example if you signed up to a good deal on a fixed rate tariff and you don’t want to lose your entitlement to those prices.
-If this is something you’d like to do you should speak to your existing energy supplier about this.
+It might even be possible for you to take your energy tariff and account with you to your new property, and you may want to do this if you signed up to a good deal and you want to keep your fixed rate.
+If this is something that would suit you, you should speak to your existing energy supplier before you move.

-In some properties you may find a prepayment meter is installed.
-This is especially likely if the house is a rented property or used to be a rented property.
-If this is the case, you will probably want to try and get the prepayment meter removed as they provide the most expensive way to pay for your gas and electricity.
+In some properties you may find that a prepayment meter is installed.
+This is especially likely if the house has previously been a rented property.
+If this is the case, it's worth getting the prepayment meter removed, as ‘pay-as-you-go’ energy is the most expensive way to pay for gas and electricity.

-If you have bought the house you are moving into then you should be able to call up your energy supplier and arrange for them to come and remove the meter and replace it with a standard credit meter.
+If you have bought (as opposed to rented) the house you are moving into then it should be simple enough moving gas and electricity meter – just call up your energy supplier and request it to be taken away.

-If you are renting the property then it may be a little more tricky, as many landlords like to use prepayment meters to stop tenants building up any debt on the properties energy bills, but you could discuss the possibility of getting the meter changed with your landlord.
-For more information see our prepayment meter page.
+If you are renting the property then it may be a little more tricky.
+Many landlords like to use prepayment meters to stop tenants building up any debt on the property energy bills, so you’ll need to discuss the possibility of getting the meter changed with your landlord.
+Explain your situation and they may be more receptive to change.